Skip to main content

 • Mission Statement

-The Coordinated Master's Program (CMP) develops entry‐level registered dietitian nutritionists who are prepared to practice in diverse settings.
+The Coordinated Master's Program (CMP) develops entry‐level registered dietitian nutritionists who are prepared to practice in a wide variety of settings.
 We take a multifaceted approach to education by facilitating high-quality experiential learning, community engagement, research, and professional development.
 Further, we aim to prepare graduates who will advance the field of dietetics, enhance health and prevent chronic disease, and translate research into real-world solutions.

 Program Goals and Objectives